-The Chicago Bulls aren’t ones to rest on their laurels — neither their coaching staff nor their locker-room influences would allow for that — but it is worth noting that Chicago never was supposed to be playing an important game on May 4.
+The Chicago Bulls aren’t ones to rest on their laurels, both coaching staff and locker room influence won’t allow for that, but it is worth noting that Chicago never was supposed to be playing an important game on May 4.
 This is a team that very few (mostly locals) had pegged to win more than 45 games even with the assumption that Derrick Rose would return sometime in late winter or early spring (in Chicago, it’s hard to tell the two apart).
 Rose sat out the entire season, though.
 All-Star center Joakim Noah has been playing on one wheel since January, and all manner of injury and now illness have hit these Bulls like a Tom Boerwinkle-sized punch to the gut.

 And yet, here they are.
 Suiting up for one more try to overcome it all.
 Different day, different starting lineup, different “it all” left to overcome.

 Chicago should be the massive underdog for Saturday night’s Game 7 against the Brooklyn Nets.
 The Nets were the better team entering this series, they’ve played Chicago to three close losses prior to Chicago losing Kirk Hinrich and Luol Deng, and they’ve done well to grow and adjust against a Bulls team that seemed to have every answer for its $83 million-offense.
 Not only has talent on paper resulted in three strong wins against Chicago, but these Nets have earned their Game 7 opportunity.
 You may not respect some of the shot-taking decisions these Nets make, or the way the team was put together, but Brooklyn hasn’t backed into this.

 Still, you can’t scout for the ridiculous.
 And as crazy a notion as it seems, the Bulls could actually take Game 7.
 They could play beyond May 4.
 They could fool us.
 Again.